ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

-The various figures produced in the analysis are stored in the figures_and_results directory alongside the timing_data to assess the performance of the methodology.
-The figures and data generated in our analysis are provided in this repository for reference.
+The various figures produced in the analysis are stored in the figures_and_results directory alongside the timing_data to assess the performance of the methodology and some summary statistics of the evidence networks performance.
+The figures and data generated in the analysis for `Gessey-Jones et al. (2023) <TBD>`__. are provided in this repository for reference.

 Licence and Citation
 --------------------